 Unfortunately, not everyone has the time, inclination or patience to be a kitchen chemist so below are 3 hair gels that work well for natural hair, and could be an alternative to Eco Styler Gel for you:-

 Read my review at – Product Review – Giovanni LA Natural Styling Gel.
 Rock It or Bin It?

 Giovanni L.A.
 Natural Styling Gel Ingredients: Aqua (Purified Water)‚ VP/NA Copolymer‚ Hydroxyethylcellulose‚ Tocopherol (Vitamin E)‚ Citric Acid‚ Phenoxyethanol‚ Citrus Grandis (Grapefruit) Seed Extract‚ Fragrance (Includes Essentials Oils)‚ *Aloe Barbadensis (Aloe Vera) Leaf Juice‚ *Helianthus Annuus (Sunflower) Seed Oil‚ *Glycine Soja (Soybean) Seed Extract *Betula Alba Extract‚ *Malva Sylvestris (Mallow) extract‚ *Achillea Millefolium Extract‚ *Chamomilla Recutita (Matricaria) Flower Extract‚ *Equisetum Arvense Extract‚ *Lavandula Angustifolia (Lavender) extract‚ *Rosmarinus Officinalis (Rosemary) leaf Extract‚ *Salvia Sclarea (Clary) extract‚ *Thymus Vulgaris (Thyme)‚ *Tussilago Farfara (Coltsfoot) Flower Extract‚ *Urtica Dioica (Nettle) Extract.

-I will be uploading a review for Kinky-Curly Original Curling Custard shortly.
+I will be uploading a review for Kinky-Curly Original Curling Custard soon.
 I used it as part of the max hydration method a few times.

 Kinky-Curly Original Curling Custard Ingredients: Botanical infusion of water, horsetail, chamomile, nettle and marshmallow, organic aloe vera juice, agave nectar extract, tocopheryl acetate (vitamin e), pectic, citric acid, potassium sorbate and natural fragrance.